 When you’re in a phase of your training where you’re trying to gain weight, there are two different strategies you can you use: clean bulks and dirty bulks.

 Clean bulking involves eating the same ‘clean’ foods that you do during your cutting and maintenance phases, but you either increase your meal frequency or portion sizes.
 Clean bulking has its pros and cons.
-You likely won’t put on weight as fast as you would with a dirty bulk, but you’ll likely put on a good ratio of muscle compared to fat.
+You likely won’t put on weight as fast as you would with a dirty bulk, but you are much more likely to build lean muscle mass rather than also pile on the fat.

 You can probably guess by that name dirty bulking involves eating basically anything you want: fried chicken, tubs of ice cream, entire pizzas.
 You can see a significant weight gain on a dirty bulk, but the increased amount of carbohydrates and processed fats means you’ll likely put on significantly more fat.

 For most people, the fastest you can hope to gain muscle is about 0.1-0.2 kg per week (perhaps up to 0.5 kg per week if you’re a beginner).
 You may notice the scale increasing faster than this.
 However, those quick gains are usually caused either from adding fat or storing more water.